-In the fiscal year period ending June 30, 2002, 99.8% of the entire U.S. West Coast containerized cargo market was controlled by six major containerports: the ports of Los Angeles, Long Beach, and Oakland in California; the ports of Seattle and Tacoma in Washington state; and the Port of Portland in Oregon.
-The San Pedro Bay ports of Los Angeles and Long Beach together controlled 73% of all U.S. West Coast market share.
+In the eleven-month period ending May 31, 2003, 99.5% of the entire U.S. West Coast containerized cargo market was controlled by six major containerports: the ports of Los Angeles, Long Beach and Oakland in California; the ports of Seattle and Tacoma in Washington state; and the Port of Portland in Oregon.
+The ports of Los Angeles and Long Beach together controlled 72% of all U.S. West Coast market share.

-The port industry is capital intensive and requires long lead times to plan and develop new facilities and infrastructure.
+The industry is capital intensive and requires long lead times to plan and develop new facilities and infrastructure.
 Resources are typically allocated and facilities developed upon the commitment of customers to long-term leases of 25 to 30 years.
 Occupancy remains high and West Coast ports have limited capacity for expansion.
-Additionally, the greater Los Angeles area represents not only a large destination market for waterborne goods, but is the most attractive point of origin for transshipments to Midwest and East Coast destinations.
+Additionally, the greater Los Angeles area represents not only a large destination market for waterborne goods, but is the most attractive point of origin for trans-shipments to Midwest and East Coast destinations.